What is Watt?

 Question #3

 A bidirectional meter shows 3700 kWh of energy sent to the grid and 2900 kWh drawn from the grid.
-If your annual energy consumption is 4800 kWh, what percentage of your energy needs is covered by the solar power plant?
+If your annual energy consumption is 4800 kWh, what percentage of your total annual consumption did you not need to draw from the grid thanks to your solar power plant?

 %